Olamiwale/self-hosted-runner/README.md

 ### 1. Create a GitHub Repository

-Create a new repository on GitHub named `self-hosted-runner-demo` (or any name you prefer).
+Create a new repository on GitHub named `self-hosted-runner`.

 ### 2. Register the Self-Hosted Runner

-Navigate to your repository on GitHub:
+Navigate to the repository on GitHub:

 1. Go to **Settings** → **Actions** → **Runners**
 2. Click **New self-hosted runner**
-3. Select your operating system ( **Linux**)
+3. Select operating system ( **Linux**)
 4. Select architecture ( **x64**)

 ### 3. Download and Configure the Runner

-Run the following commands on your local machine:
+Run the following commands on the local machine:

 ```bash
 # Create a directory for the runner